Chilipp/psyplot-ak-viewer-workshop-20210412/README.md

 See the [LICENSE](LICENSE) file for more details.

-Copyright (c) 2021, Philipp S. Sommer, HZG.
+Copyright (c) 2021, Philipp S. Sommer, Helmholtz-Zentrum Hereon.